yangchristina/productive-hours-tracker/README.md

 *Why is this project of interest to you?*

+My interest for this project stemmed from the book *When: The Scientific Secrets of Perfect Timing* by Daniel H. Pink.
+In this book, the author talks about the benefits of tracking energy levels to increase one's productivity and efficiency.
-This projects interests me as i read the book *When: The Scientific Secrets of Perfect Timing* by Daniel H. Pink, which made me want to track my energy levels so that I can use my time more efficiently by planning my day around these patterns.
+I made this application in order to track my energy levels so that I can use my time more efficiently by plan my day according to my productivity levels.

 ## User Stories
 - As a user, I want to be able to log energy, focus and motivation levels out of 10 for a certain time of day